troglobit/watchdogd/README.md

 embedded system.

 The two values, separated by a comma, are the warning and reboot levels in percent.
+The latter is optional, if omitted reboot is disabled.
+The reboot is also disabled if `-e CMD` is given, then the script `CMD` is run instead, both at warning and reboot level, and it is up to the script to perform a reboot if needed.

 For the loadavg monitoring it is important to know that the trigger levels are normalized.
 This means `watchdogd` does not care how many CPU cores your system has online.
 If the kernel `/proc/loadavg` file shows `3.9 3.0 2.5` on a four-core CPU, `watchdogd` will consider this as a load of `0.98 0.75 0.63`, i.e. divided by four.
 Only the one (1) and five (5) minute average values are used.
 For more information on the UNIX load average, see this [StackOverflow question][loadavg].

 The RAM usage monitor only triggers on systems without swap.
 This is detected by reading the file `/proc/meminfo`, looking for the